SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/science-partners/jgi/cori-exvivo.md

-ExVivo is a specialized system used to run JGI applications requiring more shared memory than available on standard Cori genepool hardware.
+ExVivo is a specialized system used to run JGI applications requiring more shared memory than available on standard Cori Genepool hardware.

 ## Access

-Access to Cori ExVivo available to all JGI users as of February 6th 2019.
-To use Cori ExVivo, first connect to `cori.nersc.gov`, load the `esslurm` module, and request a slurm allocation.
+Access to Cori ExVivo is available to all JGI users as of February 6th 2019.
+To use Cori ExVivo, first connect to `cori.nersc.gov`, load the `esslurm` module, and request a Slurm allocation.
 That request command should include an `-A` argument with your project name, `-C skylake`, and specify QoS `jgi_exvivo` or `jgi_interactive`.